-Fairfax County's restaurants, attractions, hotels, and everything in between are ready to welcome you back with open arms for a fun and safe getaway in accordance with Virginia's Phase 3 safety guidelines.
-Whether you're roaming our acres of parkland, eating your heart out at our award-winning restaurants, rediscovering America's story through our historic sites, or visiting any other local spots, there's one thing for certain ... you can look forward to enhanced cleanliness and safety protocols to make your visitor experience the best it can be.
+Fairfax County's restaurants, attractions, and hotels are prioritizing your safety in accordance with Virginia's safety guidelines.
+Whether you're roaming our acres of parkland, dining at our award-winning restaurants, rediscovering America's story through our historic sites, or visiting any other local spots, there's one thing for certain ... you can look forward to enhanced cleanliness and safety protocols to make your visitor experience the best it can be.

 **Be sure to check with each attraction and business to confirm hours of operation and reopening status.**

 History buffs, rejoice!
 Step back in time and connect with the roots of American history at one of our historic sites in Fairfax County.
 Walk the same paths as our founding fathers, lay your eyes on centuries-old artifacts, and learn something new to write home about.
 Many of our historic sites offer enhanced cleaning procedures, timed-ticket entry, and limited capacity tours to keep you safe.
 Here's what a few are doing:

 George Washington's Mount Vernon, the home of America's first Commander in Chief has reopened its museum and the first floor of the Mansion, and the grounds remain open to explore the property.
 Timed tour tickets are required to enter the Mansion, where all guests will be asked to wear a face mask while inside.
 Additionally, hand sanitizer stations have been installed around the estate, signage and markers have been placed to ask guests to maintain 6-feet of distancing, and Mount Vernon's staff will regularly cleanse high touch areas throughout the day.